Does Your City Make Its Roads Look Big?

 The Dutch also believed in technology and Forgiving Highways.
 However, they began to notice that while this worked on the high speed freeways and the low speed residential areas, they still had a problem in their “built up” areas.
 Recognizing that it is in these areas that they have the biggest conflicts between the purpose of roads for moving people and the value of roads in providing for exchange and access, they began to commit themselves to a different approach.
 They began designing roads in built up areas that induced motorists to operate their vehicles in ways and at speeds that were appropriate for passage through urbanized areas.
 The Dutch came to understand that the post-World War II world wide approach to making roads wider, straighter and faster simply doesn’t work on local and commercial roads in urbanized areas.

 In the US, application of the Forgiving Highways approach in urban areas did accomplish its mission when vehicles did leave the road.
 However, as an unintended consequence, vehicular speeds go up.
 Drivers responded to their environment.
 Put them on a stretch of road that is wider, flatter, and straighter and they drove faster.
 While okay on controlled access freeways where there are no adjacent land uses or pedestrians, and where sight distances are near infinite, curves are flat and opposing roadways are separated by wide medians or center barriers, higher speeds caused problems in built up areas.
 Yet we were so caught up in the paradigm that we never stopped to check to see if we were getting the desired result.

 This entry was posted on Wednesday, August 12th, 2009 at 7:19 am and is filed under Cities, Traffic Engineering, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.